Hail to the Thief: Hamlet Hail to the Thief

+Further releases

 Radiohead left EMI after their contract ended in 2003.
 In 2007, EMI released Radiohead Box Set, a compilation of albums recorded while Radiohead were signed to EMI, including Hail to the Thief.
 After a period of being out of print on vinyl, Hail to the Thief was reissued as a double LP on 19 August 2008 as part of the "From the Capitol Vaults" series, along with other Radiohead albums.
+Radiohead performed some Hail to the Thief tracks for the 2008 live video In Rainbows – From the Basement.

 On 31 August 2009, EMI reissued Hail to the Thief in a 2-CD "Collector's Edition" and a 2-CD 1-DVD "Special Collector's Edition".
-The first CD contains the original studio album; the second CD collects B-sides and live performances previously compiled on the COM LAG (2plus2isfive) EP (2004); the DVD contains music videos and a live television performance.
+The first CD contains the original album; the second CD collects B-sides and live performances previously compiled on the Com Lag (2plus2isfive) EP; the DVD contains music videos and a live television performance.
 Radiohead had no input into the reissue and the music was not remastered.
-Pitchfork named the "Collector's Edition" the week's "best new reissue" and "Gagging Order" the best B-side included in the bonus material.
+Pitchfork gave it 8.6 out of 10, naming the "Collector's Edition" the week's "best new reissue" and "Gagging Order" the best B-side included in the bonus material.
 The A.V.
-Club wrote that the bonus content was all "worth hearing, though the live tracks stand out".
+Club gave it A-, writing that the bonus content was all "worth hearing, though the live tracks stand out".
 The EMI reissues were discontinued after Radiohead's back catalogue was transferred to XL Recordings in 2016.
 In May 2016, XL reissued Radiohead's back catalogue on vinyl, including Hail to the Thief.

+In the process of arranging Hamlet Hail to the Thief, Yorke revisited Radiohead's live performances and was "shocked at the energy ...
+I barely recognised us".
+Radiohead released performances from London, Amsterdam, Buenos Aires and Dublin as Hail to the Thief (Live Recordings 2003–2009) digitally on 13 August 2025, with CD and vinyl releases on 31 October.
+It was mixed by Ben Baptie and mastered by Matt Colton.
+Radiohead described it as a way to "re-evaluate their relationship" with Hail to the Thief.
+Pitchfork gave the album 8.1 out of 10, praising its "mutation of the acrid mood on the studio album into something immense, constructive, and cathartic".
+Rolling Stone gave it three out of five, praising the performances and expressing hope for further live releases.